 How To Make Moroccan Lentil Salad

-A quick, colorful, and spicy protein-rich salad or side dish that brings the rich Moroccan culture to you.
+A colorful and spicy protein-rich chilled vegan salad that brings the rich Moroccan culture to you.

 Place lentils and water in a pot.
 Bring water to boil, reduce to simmer.
 Cook for 30 minutes or until tender.

 In a medium size mixing bowl, combine lentils, chickpeas, tomatoes, green onions, green chilies, bell peppers, lime juice, olive oil, cilantro, and salt to taste.

 Toss well.
 Chill for 20 minutes.
 Serve chilled.